souvikghosh/thomased.github.io/projects.md

 ### Measuring colour

 To understand the evolution of colour pattern diversity we need to 'see' the world as non-human animals do.
-I'm interested in testing and developing methods for measuring and analysing colour traits and their visual perception, which is an exciting and [rapidly growing](https://github.com/thomased/colour_methods_papers) area of research.
+I'm interested in testing and developing methods for analysing colour traits and their visual perception, which is an exciting and [rapidly growing](https://github.com/thomased/colour_methods_papers) area of research.